 Wake Up Your Arms: 3 Ways to Bring Awareness to your Arms in Yoga’s Standing Poses

-Standing poses in yoga indubitably favor the lower body.
-In teaching standing poses, most of the cueing points to what you are doing or feeling in the lower body.
-However, regardless of what poses you are practicing, the entire body plays a role and impacts the totality of the asana.
-By transferring your awareness from your lower body to your upper body in standing poses, you change your entire perspective, which might generate more interest in the role the upper body plays in these asanas.
-The following will give you ideas for how to bring more awareness to your arms in standing poses.
+Standing poses in yoga commonly favor the lower body.
+In teaching standing poses, for example, many of the cueing points focus on what you are doing or feeling in the hips, knees, ankles, and feet.
+But regardless of the poses you are practicing, the entire body plays a role and impacts the totality of each asana.

 Focus on Arms: Press Into a Wall

 The wall offers a structure to help heighten spatial awareness.
 You can press your hand into the wall, and from the pressing of your hand, you can feel what’s happening in your shoulder due to closed chain reactions.
 You can also feel how much your body moves in space when you move away from the wall, but try to maintain the closed chain.
-Let’s take Virabhadrasana II (Warrior II) as an example of how you can bring awareness to the arms with the use of a wall.

 - Place a non-skid yoga mat on the floor next to a wall so that it is oriented perpendicular to the wall.